Study with us

 Students expecting to read Computer Science at Churchill College are required to complete some light preparatory reading before arriving in Cambridge.
 The texts below are all readily available, in-print, and available from most city and town libraries in the UK but if you have trouble getting hold of any, please email the Director of Studies — John Fawcett, for advice on suitable alternatives.

 Students should read at least two of these texts and will be significantly advantaged by reading a third or all four if time permits.
-They are listed in order of merit to a typical student but those taking Computer Science with Mathematics might prefer to tackle the fourth book in preference to the third.
+They are listed in order of merit to a typical student taking Computer Science but preferring a mathematical approach, or wishing to bolster their maths before starting in Cambridge, will find the fourth book interesting and useful.

 It is not necessary to purchase any of these texts: although each is a very useful reference throughout the first year of the Computer Science Tripos, the College and department libraries are well stocked with plenty of copies.

 |Real World OCaml: Functional programming for the masses (O'Reilly Media)||Yaron Minsky, Anil Madhavapeddy & Jason Hickey||Amazon (paperback) and online|

 |Operating systems concepts.
 Wiley (9th ed.).||All of Silberschatz, A., Peterson, J.L. & Galvin, P.C.
 (2008)||Amazon|

 |Introduction to Algorithms (part one) MIT Press (3rd ed.)||Cormen, T.H., Leiserson, C.D., Rivest, R.L. & Stein, C. (2001)||Amazon|

 |Sets, functions, and logic: an introduction to abstract mathematics.
 Chapman and Hall/CRC Mathematics (3rd ed.).||Devlin, K. (2003).||Amazon|